rsumner31/Goldeneye-Revenge/README.md

 #Goldeneye Revenge by Callum Taylor 2012

 ##About
 Goldeneye revenge was a College project for Games Development.
-We were taught to use Dark Basic to make our game, but because I saw this as the perfect oportunity to learn C++, I created my game in C++.
+We were taught to use Dark Basic to make our game, but because I saw this as the perfect opportunity to learn C++, I created my game in C++.

 The game wasn't finished because I had the chance to finish college early which allowed me to go full time earlier at my job at 3 SIDED CUBE.